-Fishing for striped bass occurs within the Hudson River.
-Striped bass are managed by ASMFC through Amendment 6 to the Interstate FMP, which requires minimum sizes for the commercial and recreational fisheries, possession limits for the recreational fishery, and state quotas for the commercial fishery (ASMFC 2003).
-Under Addendum IV (October 2014), the coastwide striped bass quota has been reduced.
-NYSDEC enacted emergency striped bass regulations in March 2015; these limit catch to one striped bass per day.
-Data from the Atlantic Coast Sturgeon Tagging Database (2000-2004) shows that the striped bass fishery accounted for 43% of Atlantic sturgeon recaptures; however, no information on the total number of Atlantic sturgeon caught by fishermen targeting striped bass fishery is available.
+The American shad fishery in the Hudson River has been closed since 2010; in the past this fishery was known to capture Atlantic and shortnose sturgeon.
+Commercial fishing for river herring is prohibited in the Hudson River.
+Recreational catch (limit of 10 fish per day by hook and line or personal net) is allowed in several counties in the mainstem Hudson between March 15 and June 15.
+Interaction rates with shortnose and Atlantic sturgeon are unknown.
+Data from the Atlantic Coast Sturgeon Tagging Database (2000-2004) shows that the striped bass fishery accounted for 43% of Atlantic sturgeon recaptures; however, no information on the total number of Atlantic sturgeon caught by fishermen targeting striped bass is available.
 No information on interactions between shortnose sturgeon and the striped bass fishery is available; however, because shortnose sturgeon can be caught in hook and line fisheries as well as in otter trawls, if this gear is used in areas of the river and estuary where shortnose sturgeon are present, there could be some capture of shortnose sturgeon in this fishery.